 I want to make one thing clear, and that’s another reason I came here.
 If we don’t get the tax extensions, I am not going to sign a budget that is not an all-cuts budget.
 And it’s going to be turbulent… It’s either the tax extensions and the 12 billion or its 25 billion or as close to that as we’re gonna get.
 And then if we can’t do that, then maybe we don’t get a budget and we just sit here and wrangle….

 So I asked our Sacramento Bureau Chief and inveterate budget-watcher John Myers what Brown was getting at.
-His analysis:

 1. Brown insists that he’s willing to pursue only two options for erasing the projected $26 billion budget deficit: a blend of cuts, transfers, and taxes… or… a budget of only cuts and transfers with most of the deficit being erased by cuts.
 (That second option is what’s commonly being called an “all-cuts” budget.
 It’s close, but actually not $26 billion in literal cuts to programs.)

 The governor says he won’t agree to the well-known third option used at the Capitol in recent years: budget gimmicks.

 The governor hasn’t said exactly what additional cuts he’ll propose if either the special election isn’t called or if voters reject about $13 billion in extended taxes.
 But the nonpartisan Legislative Analyst’s Office has offered a list of likely targets, a list requested by state Sen. Mark Leno (D-SF).
 That list includes deep cuts in K-12 education as well as additional deep cuts to the UC and CSU systems, social services, bond projects, and state worker salaries.